 Note: I made those numbers up, research shows the number of people with cancer after a positive mammogram result to be roughly 10%.

 Statistics isn’t an easy topic to understand.
 But a crucial one.
 It’s one of the best ways to work against those cognitive biases that keep you from making good decisions.
-I highly recommend checking out Nate’s work and this book!
+I highly recommend checking out Nate’s work and The Signal And The Noise!

 What else can you learn from the blinks?